Humbly Homemade

 Baklava Crust

-• 2 cups chopped roasted pistachios plus extra for topping
+• 2 cups unsalted pistachios, chopped, plus extra for topping

-• 15 sheets phyllo dough (thawed to room temperature)
+• 15 sheets phyllo dough (thawed in the fridge overnight)

 Dairy Free Cheesecake

-• 32 ounces dairy-free cream cheese (softened to room temperature)
+• 32 ounces cream cheese, softened to room temperature

 • ¾ cup granulated sugar